calbertts/nodespring/controllers.md

 }
 ```

-As you can see, the way to access to the `request` and `response` objects is:
+As you can see, the way to access to the `request` and `response` objects from any point of the *controller* is:

 `this[method].request` or `this[method].response`